Youngtechie/Rebus-Puzzles_webpage/README.md

 If you don't have Vscode, [install it](https://code.visualstudio.com/download).

-If you don't have a replit account, feel free to create one [here](https://replit.com/signup).

 ## Fork this repository

-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button at the top of this page.
 This will create a copy of this repository in your account.

 ![For this repo](./screenshots/1.jpg)